wissem01chiha/STM32F4-Servo-Motor-Controller/README.md

 Contributions to this package are welcome!
 If you find a bug or have a feature request, please open an issue on the GitHub repository.

 License
-This package is released under the  .
+This package is released under the GNU General Public License v3 .
 See the LICENSE file for more information.

 References
 This package is based on the following references: